 That was pretty easy because infographics were already present in the blog articles on the relevant topic.

 What can you do: Don’t think you’re done after clicking the “Publish” button.
-Having spent some time and effort on creating content, extend the shelf life of it and repurpose your posts and images.
-In the end, people consume content in different ways: some like to read, others prefer video or audio.
+Having spent some time and effort on creating content marketing, extending its shelf life and repurposing your posts and images.
+People consume content in different ways: some like to read, others prefer video or audio.
 Give them a choice.

 4. Twitter header experiment

 The Twitter header is the first thing you see at the top of any Twitter profile.
 It’s an image of 1500 x 500 pixels in size.

 Given its eye-catchy position and outreach potential, many businesses invest in customizing their Twitter headers for various occasions, from announcements and company news to more targeted offers and calls-to-action.

 Here are some examples:

 So we wondered how effective the Twitter headers are?
 How many people see them?
 And if they do, do they take into account the info on those images?
 And since high-quality images are expensive, does it make sense to invest in them?

 The idea of the experiment was simple: use the Twitter header to announce a quick giveaway and track responses and levels of engagement.

 We kept it as simple as possible: the first ten people to sent an email with the specified message from the header would get free one-month access to Ahrefs.